Last Updated on September 13, 2023

 The Incredible Musee du Louvre

 Although most famous for the Mona Lisa and her enigmatic smile, it’s an incredible repository of more than 75,000 pieces of art.
-They are from almost every civilization on earth.
+They are from almost every civilization on Earth.
 Curators estimate it would take nine months just to glance at every piece).

 Its works are spread out over 675,000 square feet in three different wings, with their entrances under I.M.
 Pei’s glass pyramid in the courtyard.

-It’s best to go online to buy your tickets and select the areas you’d like to see ahead of time.
+It’s best to buy your tickets online and select the areas you’d like to see ahead of time.
+General admission is €22, although many may qualify for free admission.
+See the full list of those eligible for free admission.

 The Renowned Eiffel Tower